roblineker/agentico_website/README.md

-# Agentico - AI-Powered Business Automation
+   # Agentico - AI Consulting, Engineering & Solutions

 A modern Next.js website for Agentico, an AI consultancy specializing in business automation for trades and professional services.